 An SSL certificate changes your site URL from HTTP to HTTPS.
 HTTP stands for Hypertext Transfer Protocol.
 The ‘S’ stands for—Secure.
 HTTP is the method used to (protocol) transfer information (data) from a web server to a web browser.
 When you add an SSL Certificate to your website, you protect the information that is shared—through encryption.
 Learn more about SSL

 A theme is a collection of files that work together to produce the layout and design of your WordPress site without modifying the underlying software.
 Essentially, the WordPress theme system is a way to skin your site.

 Widgets are tools or content that you can add to your website.
-Widgets allow you to add content and functions to your sidebar or other “widgetized” areas of your website.
-Sometimes when you add a plugin, a widget comes with it.
+You can drag and drop to add content to your sidebar or other “widgetized” areas of your website.
+Sometimes when you add a plugin, a new available widget comes with it.

 Widgetized Areas: are usually located in the sidebar.
 However, these widget-ready areas can be in the header, footer as well as the sidebar.
 The number of widget areas and their location and names are dictated by your theme.

 Are there terms you are still wondering about?

 If there are other terms that you would like explained, let us know and we will add them to this page.